Sassnitz: Rail

 In addition to Sassnitz station there is the ferry station of Mukran.
 Even before the First World War, Sassnitz Hafen railway station was established in Sassnitz as a ferry terminal for the so-called Kings Line from Germany to Sweden (Trelleborg).
 In the 1980s, a new ferry terminal with broad- and standard gauge tracks was built in the subdistrict of Mukran.
-From Mukran there are ferries to and from Klaipėda in Lithuania, to Bornholm and St. Petersburg.
+From Mukran there are ferries to and from Klaipėda in Lithuania, to Bornholm and Saint Petersburg.
 On the ferry to Sweden, railway wagons are transported in addition to road vehicles.
 As well as the Berlin to Malmö night train, with sleeping and couchette cars, there were about 60,000 wagons in 2004.

 In 1984 a new ferry service was inaugurated between Neu Mukran and Klaipėda, providing a route between the Soviet Union and the German Democratic Republic which bypassed Poland.
 It was equipped with rail ferries fitted with five parallel Russian 1,520mm gauge tracks.
 Wagons had their bogies swapped for onward travel, or were unloaded, at extensive railway yards in Neu Mukran.
 This link eased the supply of Russian troops in Germany in a period when Poland had become less supportive politically and wished to quadruple the transit fees it was paid.
 Ironically in 1994 the ferry was used to ship Russia's nuclear missiles out of Germany.